lablup/backend.ai-docs-webui/docs/overview/overview.rst

   client or GUI Web-UI to directly access the desired daemon of the session.
 - Web-UI: A GUI client that is served as a web or stand-alone app.
-  You can use the service after logging in by specifying the address of the Backend.AI server and entering the user account information.
+  You can use the service after logging in by specifying the address of the GPU Platform server and entering the user account information.
 - Local wsproxy: Proxy server built into the Web-UI app.
 Local wsproxy converts general HTTP requests between the server and Web-UI app to websocket and delivers the messages.
 If the Web-UI app loses its connection to wsproxy or